What Are Whales Doing With Schlumberger - Benzinga

 What The Experts Say On Schlumberger:

-- Cowen & Co. has decided to maintain their Outperform rating on Schlumberger, which currently sits at a price target of $48.
+- Wells Fargo has decided to maintain their Overweight rating on Schlumberger, which currently sits at a price target of $55.

 - Barclays has decided to maintain their Overweight rating on Schlumberger, which currently sits at a price target of $55.